 Three months ended

-March 31, 2022 March 31, 202
+March 31, 2023 March 31, 2022

-Balance at beginning of the period \$ 221,945 \$ 233,205
+Balance at beginning of the period \$ 227,887 \$ 221,945

-Change in provision estimate 38,423 (7,571)
+Change in provision estimate 5,411 38,423

-Balance at end of the period \$ 260,368 \$ 225,634
+Balance at end of the period \$ 233,298 \$ 260,368

 Each reporting period the Company reviews estimated amounts and other assumptions used in the valuation of the provision to reflect events, changes in circumstances and new information available.
 Changes in these estimates and assumptions may have a corresponding impact on the value of the provision.
-The changes in the provision estimate are reported in general and administrative expenses (Note 15).
+The changes in the provision estimate are reported in general and administrative expenses (Note 13) and the foreign exchange effects, which accounted for the variation in the provision, are included in foreign exchange gains and losses.

-During the three-month period ended March 31, 2022, included in the change in the provision estimate are \$39,385 from effect of exchange rates (March 31, 2021: \$21,008).
+During the three-month period ended March 31, 2023, included in the change in the provision estimate are expenses in the amount of \$6,143 from effect of exchange rates (March 31, 2022: \$39,385).